 That’s why mental health in the workplace is now being addressed more than ever.
 In fact, mental health disorders are among the most burdensome health concerns in the United States.
 44.7 million people reported any mental illness in 2016.
-In addition, 71% of adults reported at least one symptom of stress, such as a headache or feeling overwhelmed or anxious.
+Also, 71% of adults reported at least one symptom of stress, such as a headache or feeling overwhelmed or anxious.

 Reducing workplace stress promotes a strong company culture, reduces sick days, and boosts talent acquisition and retention.
-Indeed, by supporting employees’ mental wellbeing through workplace wellness programs, benefits are felt across the organization:
+Indeed, by supporting employees’ mental well-being through workplace wellness programs, benefits are felt across the organization:

 10. Financial Wellness Programs